ao link

 Discussing her outlook on the cruise sector, Nash admitted cruising still faced naysayers within the luxury market – recalling her own friends being “slightly judgemental” about her cruise trips before joining the brand.

-She told delegates at the conference at London’s Kimpton Fitzroy on Thursday (17 October) it was integral lines were “changing the narrative” on how cruising was sold and marketed, which she said she believed was not being done in the right way.
+She told delegates at the conference at London’s Kimpton Fitzroy on Thursday (17 October) it was integral lines were “changing the narrative” on how cruising was sold and marketed, which she believed was not being done in the right way.

 Also sharing how her company was adapting, Carrier managing director Natasha Towey said the operator would soon be putting its own brand back under the microscope.